jtl5770/goleds/README.md

 The program is called `goleds_pi` here as it is cross compiled via `build.sh` for ARM on my development machine.

+The command line switch `-real` is needed to tell the program to really try to interact with the GPIO and SPI on the Pi (see next section on what happens if you don't use the `-real` switch)

 ### Text based UI for simulating

 Go-LEDS comes with a little text user interface simulation program to